 Chances are, if you’re like most people, you go to Facebook to connect with friends and family.
 You share some pictures of your kids so grandma is Baton Rouge can see them.
 Or maybe you have that buddy (we all have one) who’s constantly posting videos of his favorite metal bands.

 In short, you go to Facebook as a distraction, not to buy stuff.

-So the most successful businesses who market on Facebook understand that and use that to their advantage.
+So the most successful businesses that market on Facebook understand that and use that to their advantage.
 They post fun, light content that really resonates with their audience.
 And they do Facebook live videos (still arguably the best way to reach your fans on Facebook without paying for ads).